Announcing Spree Commerce 5.4: A Complete Open Source eCommerce Stack

 The business story: Launch cross-border eCommerce, multi-vendor marketplaces, and B2B commerce with a smaller team, shorter time to market, and a fraction of the upfront investment that custom builds demanded a few years ago.

-Why it matters: What once required well-funded teams and months of custom engineering is now a one-command install and some composable configuration.
+Why it matters: What once required well-funded teams and months of custom engineering is now a one-command install and some configuration.
 Spree Commerce 5.4 is not an incremental update.
-It is a composable foundation.
+It is a new headless foundation.

 Quick Links: